Complete Guide to Rose Valley Cappadocia

 Column church interior

-After exploring the church, we continued along the trail inside the valley which slowly makes its way up onto the ridge again.
+After exploring the church, we continued along the trail inside the valley which slowly made its way up onto the ridge again.
 The ridge is only a couple hundred meters in elevation and it wasn’t strenuous to get up.
 When you get to the top of the ridge you reach the Rose Valley viewpoint.

 Rose-Valley-Cappadocia-Viewpoint-Featured